OfficeDev/Microsoft-Teams-Samples/samples/account-linking/csharp/README.md

   dotnet --version
   ```

-- [devtunnel](https://aka.ms/TunnelsCliDownload/win-x64) or [ngrok](https://ngrok.com/download) (For local environment testing) latest version version (any other tunneling software can also be used).
+- [devtunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) or [ngrok](https://ngrok.com/download) (For local environment testing) latest version version (any other tunneling software can also be used).

   run ngrok locally
   ```bash
   ngrok http 5001 --host-header="localhost:5001"
   ```

-  Alternatively, you can also use the `dev tunnel`.
-Please follow [Create and host a Dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) and host the tunnel with anonymous user access command as shown below:
+  Alternatively, you can also use the `dev tunnels`.
+Please follow [Create and host a dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) and host the tunnel with anonymous user access command as shown below:

   ```bash
   devtunnel host -p 5001 --allow-anonymous